 "Sorry mum," said Nwala as we went back to the nursery.

 "You should apologize to your father.
-I'm not the one that's going to wake up with a headache," she looked at herself in the full length mirror in the baby's room.
+I'm not the one who's going to wake up with a headache," she looked at herself in the full length mirror in the baby's room.
 I'd always wondered what it was for.
 I knew now.

 I yawned.
 I needed my bed.